Interior Home Painting Tips Before Thanksgiving

 The one exception is if you’re taping off the glass.
 Masking tape works well on glass, so if you’re painting a window frame, mirror frame, or similar item that borders class, masking tape will be your best bet.

 One of the keys to getting a great, even finish is priming your walls before you paint your walls.
 The primer evens out small differences in texture and color.
 It also helps paint cover better if you’re painting over a bright or dark color.

 Primer is especially important if you have patches or holes in your wall.
-These materials can interact with paint in a different way so the texture looks different.
-A primer will even it out so you that after you paint, you can’t even tell the patch existed.
+These materials can interact with paint in different ways, and the texture appears different.
+A primer will even it out so that after you paint, you can’t even tell the patch existed.

 However, professional interior house painters that have a high level of product knowledge may be able to recommend specific paint products that are less likely to flash.

 When you buy several cans of paint from a store, they have to mix each can on its own.
 While most paint shops today use computerized formulas, there can still be some slight color variation from one can to the next.

 To make sure your room has a uniform color, buy a big bucket and dump in all your cans of paint so you can mix them together.